spectrono/drl_p1_navigation/Report.md

 ## Architecture of the neural network

+The selected architecture consists of four fully connected layers:

+- Input layer of size 37 which represents the state space
+- First hidden layer with 128 neurons and ReLU activation function
+- Second hidden layer with 64 neurons and ReLU activation function
+- Third hidden layer with 16 neurons and ReLU activation function
+- Output layer with a size of 4 to represent the action space

+This realizes a mapping from state to Q-values for the possible actions.
+The implementaion of the neural network is given in *dqn_model.py* again with detailed comments on the code.

 ## Results

 The environment was solved by the implmenemted algorithm after 962 episodes reaching an average Score of 15.00.